Travel warning: Storm Gerrit disrupts trains and flights in UK

 Travellers in the UK are being warned of hazardous driving conditions and disruptions to rail and air transport as Storm Gerrit batters the country.

-Several flights have been cancelled due to strong winds, and train passengers have been told to avoid travelling in some areas.
+Several flights were cancelled due to strong winds, and train passengers have been told to avoid travelling in some areas.

+Yellow weather warnings were issued for several parts of the UK on Wednesday with wintry conditions forecast.

 The Met Office has cautioned of strong winds, heavy snow and rain in Scotland, heavy rain across northern England and most of Wales, and strong winds along the entire south coast of England.